zio/zio/docs/reference/error-management/operations/exposing-the-cause-in-the-succcess-channel.md

 ---
-id: uncovering-the-underlying-cause-of-an-effect
+id: exposing-the-cause-in-the-success-channel
-title: "Uncovering The Underlying Cause of an Effect"
+title: "Exposing the Cause in The Success Channel"
 ---

 Using the `ZIO#cause` operation we can expose the cause, and then by using `ZIO#uncause` we can reverse this operation: